 What are Tight Hamstrings?

-The hamstrings are a group of three muscles—semitendinosus, semimembranosus, and biceps femoris—that lie at the back of your thigh.
+The hamstrings are a group of three muscles—semitendinosus, semimembranosus, and biceps femoris—that lie at the back of your upper leg.
 The hamstrings work to help you extend your leg and bend your knee.

-Obviously, when they are tight that means that it’s not as smooth to bend your knee or extend your leg.
-If you feel tightness on the back of your thigh, then it’s probably your hamstrings.
+When they are tight, that means that it’s not as smooth to bend your knee or extend your leg.
+If you feel tightness on the back of your thigh, then it’s your hamstrings.

 What is the Cause of Tight Hamstrings?

 Tight hamstrings can occur for a variety of reasons.
-One is actually poor posture because you’re putting stress on your body by not standing up straight and using the muscles as they were intended to be used.
+One is poor posture, because you’re putting stress on your body by not standing up straight and using the muscles as they were intended to be used.

-Sports that involve a lot of sprinting or a stop-and-start movement like soccer or tennis may also cause tightness, but inactivity like sitting for long hours (think, an airplane ride) can also lead to tightness.
+Sports that involve a lot of sprinting or stop-and-start movements, like soccer or tennis, may cause tightness.
+But inactivity like sitting for long hours (think, an airplane ride) can also lead to tightness.